David-Norm/David-Norm.github.io/README.md

-# David Norman's Portfolio                                                                                                          ## Introduction
+# David Norman's Portfolio
+<img width="414" height="618" alt="image" src="https://github.com/user-attachments/assets/9ee7886e-b72c-4c81-9ab2-36f0e3c4ce70" />
+## Introduction
 My name is David Norman.
-I am currently a senior at the University of Washington, Tacoma, pursuing my Bachelor of Arts in Computer                                                                                                                                             Science.
+I am currently a senior at the University of Washington, Tacoma, pursuing my Bachelor of Arts in ComputerScience.
 I have a minor in Business Data Analytics leading me to be someone who is dedicated to leverage data analytics to drive sustainable business growth and inform strategic decisions.
-<img width="414" height="618" alt="image" src="https://github.com/user-attachments/assets/9ee7886e-b72c-4c81-9ab2-36f0e3c4ce70" />

 ## About Me